micahamd/psych_exp_generator/README.md

 This feature is useful for creating offset display paradigms, peripheral attention tasks, or visual field experiments.

-Note that the position settings affect both the fixation cross and stimuli.
+Note that the position settings affect both the fixation cross and stimuli by default.
 If fixation is disabled, only the stimulus position will be affected.

 ## Data Collection